 Amie Myrick

 Amie Myrick is a Maryland licensed clinical professional counselor.
 She graduated with her master’s degree in counseling from Johns Hopkins University.
-She is the owner of New Phase Counseling and Consulting, LLC, and a senior program analyst at National Association for County and City Health Officials (NACCHO) where she oversees CDC-funded projects aimed at increasing community’s capacity to reduce and prevent adverse childhood experiences (ACEs) and related outcomes.
+She is the owner of New Phase Counseling and Consulting, LLC, and the Director of Evaluation and Quality Improvement at the HOPE National Resource Center.
 Amie is an ACE Interface Master Presenter in the state of Maryland and a national HOPE facilitator and technical assistance provider.
 She has been invited to train community members and professionals on trauma-related topics throughout the country.
 Amie worked at a Maryland non-profit mental health organization for 10 years, where she served as the Director of Education and Training.
 During her time there, she collaborated closely with the Harford County Child Advocacy Center as a therapist, supervisor, clinical coordinator, and member of the multidisciplinary team.

 Amie loves to travel, try new things, read, eat crabs, and watch the Baltimore Orioles.
-She is currently the co-chair of the training workgroup for the Maryland Trauma Informed Care Commission.
-Amie lives in Perry Hall, MD with her partner and three children.
+She lives in Abingdon, MD with her son.